szgula/UofG_Robotics_TDP/docs/Strategy/Strategy_Team_1.md

      <img src="../../Images/Decision_Tree_2.svg" />
    </p>

-The decision tree sets an importance to has_ball() since the goal of the team is to get the most goals and win the match.
+The decision tree sets importance to has_ball() since the goal of the team is to get the most goals and win the match.
 Therefore, the first node that the tree follows is if the player has the ball.
 If yes, then follow the flow of the first branch, if not then shift to the next one.

 To be able to differentiate between one player and another, the tree includes a bunch of information about the players.
 First off, the tree acquires the player ids and their corresponding modes.
 The former are unique ids for each player in the game.
 The latter are two options for a pair of players that can either be "DEFEND" or "ATTACK".
-With this seperation between the players, the decision tree will accurately know which actions to assign to which player.
+With this separation between the players, the decision tree will accurately know which actions to assign to which player.

 An example of the flow that the tree follows can be found below: